Phantom scalar field counterpart to Curzon-Chazy spacetime: Mass-energy of the spacetime

-Another concept of energy that can be applied is the Brown-York (B-Y) energy which can be obtained from the canonical (ADM) formalism (derived for example in \cite{bojowald_2010}).
+Another concept of energy that can be applied is the Brown--York (BY) energy which can be obtained from the canonical (ADM) formalism (derived for example in \cite{bojowald_2010}).
 It is derived based on the on-shell boundary contribution to the total hamiltonian and provides evolution hamiltonian for canonical boundary data (the bulk constraints vanish for a solution of Einstein equations).
 We can again compute it as an integral over a sphere

-where $N$ is the lapse function, $\sigma$ is the restriction of the metric to the sphere $(\sigma=g\vert_{S})$ and $k$ is the trace of extrinsic curvature of the sphere (as a slice in a spatial hypersurface) while $k_0$ refers to the extrinsic curvature of the same sphere as embedded in the flat space which ensures that $E_{BY}=0$ for the Minkowski spacetime.
-If we compute the B-Y energy we indeed obtain a non-trivial function $E_{BY}(r)$ but with a wrong asymptotics $E_{BY}(\infty)=M_{BY}=2m$.
+where $\sigma$ is the restriction of the metric to the sphere $(\sigma=g\vert_{S})$ and $k$ is the trace of extrinsic curvature of the sphere (as a slice in a spatial hypersurface) while $k_0$ refers to the extrinsic curvature of the same sphere as embedded in the flat space which ensures that $E_{BY}=0$ for the Minkowski spacetime.
+If we compute the BY energy we indeed obtain a non-trivial function $E_{BY}(r)$ but with a wrong asymptotics $E_{BY}(\infty)=M_{BY}=2m$.
 This result is clearly not consistent with the Komar mass \eqref{Komar}.
 To understand this discrepancy let us first move to next concept of energy.
-The Brown-York mass is often confused with the ADM mass which is given by
+The Brown--York mass is often confused with the ADM mass which is given by

 where $\gamma$ is the difference between the spatial part of the metric ($h$) of the spacetime in question and the spatial part of the Minkowski metric ($h^{(0)}$) given in the same type of coordinates ($\gamma_{ij}=h_{ij}-h^{(0)}_{ij}$).
 The derivative $D$ is the flat-space covariant derivative and $r^j$ is the normal to the sphere.
 The ADM mass of course gives the correct result $M_{ADM}=m$.
-Brown-York mass coincides with the ADM mass only if the metric restricted to our sphere is the same as in the reference flat space i. e. $\gamma_{ij}\rvert_S=0$ (as was shown in \cite{Hawking_1996} ).
-We are thus forced to compute the B-Y mass in coordinates in which $r$ is replaced by the areal radius according to the transformation \eqref{euclidr}.
+Brown--York mass coincides with the ADM mass only if the metric restricted to our sphere is the same as in the reference flat space i. e. $\gamma_{ij}\rvert_S=0$ (as was shown in \cite{Hawking_1996} ).
+We are thus forced to compute the BY mass in coordinates in which $r$ is replaced by the areal radius according to the transformation \eqref{euclidr}.
 If we use this transformation we then obtain the correct result for mass but as in the case of the Komar mass we get $E_{BY}(\rho)=m$ which does not give us any information about how the energy is distributed in the spacetime.
-The final concept of energy we use is the Misner-Sharp energy \cite{MS} which can be defined as
+The final concept of energy we use is the Misner--Sharp energy \cite{MS} which can be defined as

 where $n^\rho$ is the normal to $t=const.$ hypersurface while $r^\sigma$ is a spatial normal to the sphere.
 This energy can only be used in the spherically symmetric case and it again tells us how much energy is located inside a sphere given by the coordinate $r$.
 Application to the SCC spacetime gives the following result